-o Such a commitment may also be an arrangement by which the outside party provides cash to the small company in return for such items as equity; a share of royalties; rights in the technology; a percentage of profit; an advance purchase order for products resulting from the technology; Federal funds transferred to AFWERX Financial Management (AFRL/RGF) via Military Interdepartmental Purchase Request (MIPR); or any combination thereof.
+Such a commitment may also be an arrangement by which the outside party provides cash to the small company in return for such items as equity; a share of royalties; rights in the technology; a percentage of profit; an advance purchase order for products resulting from the technology; Federal funds transferred to AFWERX Financial Management (AFRL/RGF) via Military Interdepartmental Purchase Request (MIPR); or any combination thereof.

-- i.
+- vi.
+The DAF reserves the right to adjust these guidelines at any time.
+Any changes to these guidelines will be sent to the eligible companies and posted online via amendment to this solicitation. - vii.
 Can Entity E's investment in Small Company S during the first month of S's Phase I SBIR performance qualify as a second state commitment?

 Yes, provided E is an outside investor and the other Voluntary Second Stage Commitment conditions are met.
-The investment can occur at any time after the start of Phase I performance. - ii.
+The investment can occur at any time after the start of Phase I performance. - viii.
 Small Company A, which won a Phase I award, spins off Small Company B to commercialize the SBIR technology.
 A then convinces Angel Investor I to invest funds in B. Is I's investment in B considered a second stage commitment?

-For Angel Investor I's investment in Small Company B to qualify Small Company A for such a commitment, AF must determine if A and B are substantially the same entity as evidenced, for example, by meeting the "affiliates" definition " in 13 C.F.R.
+For Angel Investor I's investment in Small Company B to qualify Small Company A for such a commitment, AF must determine if A and B are substantially the same entity as evidenced, for example, by meeting the

+"affiliates" definition " in 13 C.F.R.
 Sec.121.103.
 If AF determines A and B are substantially the same entity, I's investment in B could qualify A as a second stage commitment.
 Of course, the parties must also meet the other conditions, e.g., I must be an outside investor.

-- iii.
-Can Entity E's investment in Small Company S before the submission of S's Direct to Phase II SBIR proposal qualify as a Phase II funding commitment? - iv.
+- ix.
+Can Entity E's investment in Small Company S before the submission of S's Direct to Phase II SBIR proposal qualify as a Phase II funding commitment? - x.
 Yes, provided E is an outside investor and the other second stage commitment conditions are met.
 The investment can occur at any time after the pre-release date of Phase II proposal instructions, and no later than 90 calendar days after award.

-9. D2P2 Topics
+6. D2P2 Topic